Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 tags: "user UI applications flow map data access"
 -->

-Contrast's flow map provides an interactive view of where data and resources are going from your applications.
+The application flow map provides an interactive view of where data and resources are going between your applications.

 ## How It Works